 - I know that my money speaks for me, and that in buying books by authors of color I am saying that these stories have value and worth.
 I am saying I support these stories and I support these authors.

-This is just twenty-one reasons why.
+These are just twenty-one reasons why.
 I could go on and on.
 Mostly, and this is the really important one, I read books by authors of color because I can, and because they are really fucking good.

 The Stacks participates in affiliate programs.
 We receive a small commission when products are purchased through links on this website.
 Shopping through these links helps support the show, but does not effect my opinions on books and products.
 For more information click here.